22 Tips to Optimize Your Kindle Reading Experience

 4.Create Collection

-So you can create a collection by pressing the three dots to the top right on the Kindle home screen.
-Then you press new collection and name it whatever you want.
+If you are a reader with a large collection of books, it can be tough to keep track of and manage them all on your Kindle.
+To solve this, you can create a collection by pressing the three dots to the top right on the Kindle home screen.
+Next, press the new collection button and name it whatever you want.
 Next, go through your books and select the ones you want to add to this collection.
 Once you’ve chosen them, the collection has been created.
 To view your new collection, go to your library, and it’ll be there.

 listen-to-audiobooks